Restaurant Ham Fried Rice tastes just like your favorite take-out, but with simple, wholesome ingredients you already have at home!

-If you aren’t crazy about ham, this recipe is also great with shredded or cubed pork, chicken, or shrimp.
-Throw it all together in a large wok and you have a delicious Chinese side dish to go along with your favorite Chinese food!
+Absolutely!
+If you’re not crazy about ham, this fried rice tastes delicious with shredded or cubed pork, chicken or even shrimp.
+Or omit the meat altogether for a vegetarian dish.
+Toss it all together in a large wok and you have a scrumptious side to go along with your favorite Chinese recipes.

-Pair this some of our other Asian inspired recipes and you can have a full-on family style Chinese take-out night at home for a fraction of the price of going out.
+Needing Chinese food ideas to make at home?
+Pair this delectable rice with some of our Asian inspired recipes and you can have a full-on family style Chinese take-out night for a fraction of the price of going out.

 - Jared’s Gerenal Tso’s Chicken – Jared’s General Tso’s Chicken is incredibly flavorful.
 It is a delicious, lightly fried, Chinese style chicken that is crispy, sweet, and slightly spicy.